This blog series explores the world of CRM, Customer Relationship Management.

 - Contacts dashboard or similar simple report conveying basic contact related insights, for example: net new contact, contact converted from leads, contacts lifecycle stage, contact recent history etc.

-All of the above CRM tools and features can help you grow as an individual, grow your internal team and grow your businesses capability.
+All of the above CRM System Features and Functionality can help you grow as an individual, grow your internal team and grow your businesses capability.
 Not to mention (when it comes to customer relationship management) making you and your team super productive, efficient and awesome in the eye of your customer.

 Having a CRM system with features like this and becoming a master of any CRM tool in today's world is also a life skill, appropriate to any role, not just sales.